akrain/akrain.github.io/_posts/2021-06-20-markha-valley-the-classic-route.md

 <span class="caption">Homestay in Stok</span>

 ## Stok to Yurutse
 After saying goodbye to my hosts in Stok, I hoisted my backpack and started off straight into the Stok gorge on a bright sunny morning.
 The trail from Stok is well marked and lavender and wild roses adorn its surroundings.
-It continued uneventfully along the Stok stream to reach the campsite of Chang Ma (4100m) where the it divides into two.
+I continued along the Stok stream to reach the campsite of Chang Ma (4100m) where the the trail divides into two.
 The wider trail crosses immediately across a small stream and climbs steeply towards the Stok Kangri base camp.
 However, the trail to Stok La goes further along the smaller stream and crosses it about a 100 metres upstream.
 I confirmed the route with some porters and made my way along a dry stream that leads to the base of the pass.

 After 2 hours of steady uphill, I reached the campsite of Doksar (4450m), a high altitude grazing area used by locals to tend to their herds.
 The campsite was desolate with grass and small shrubs being the only sign of life around.
 A few stone shelters built by shepherds were empty as well and there was a flat stretch just above them to pitch my tent.
 The air was really thin at this altitude and mundane tasks like getting things in and out of the tent got my heart rate high.
 What made matters worse was the fact that the water source was about a 100 metres downhill from the campsite.
 It started getting cold by afternoon and after having an early dinner of instant noodles, I got into my sleeping bag by 6:00 PM.
 The high altitude made the whole night a struggle for sleep.
 I couldn't get good sleep that night but was otherwise comfortable in my tent.